A social context-aware graph-based multimodal attentive learning framework for disaster content classification during emergencies: a benchmark dataset and method: Experimental Evaluations

+The inter-annotator agreement is quantified using Cohen's Kappa coefficient, a statistical measure that accounts for chance agreement, and it is computed as follows.
 As shown in~\cref{eq:21}, $P_o$ is the actual agreement of the annotators.
 It is calculated by comparing the number of times annotators had the same annotations for given data.\\ $P_e$ is the probability of the two annotators agreeing on annotation calculated by multiplying the probability of each annotator predicting a class adds for all the classes.
 This is deducted from the total calculation to ensure that the agreement is not by chance.